alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-one-eyed-al-dajjal.md

 lang: en
 locale: en
 note: true
-excerpt: "Al-Masih Al-Dajjal or The Antichrist exists now and he is actually one-eyed, for the basic ruling states that the literal meaning takes precedence over other possible meanings, unless the opposite is proved."
+summary: "Al-Masih Al-Dajjal or The Antichrist exists now and he is actually one-eyed, for the basic ruling states that the literal meaning takes precedence over other possible meanings, unless the opposite is proved."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz